TabbyML/tabby/website/docs/getting-started.md

 ### 📹 First Glance Demo

-Here is a quick product demo to bring Tabby onto your Mac in 3 steps:
+Here is a quick product demo to bring Tabby onto your Mac in 3 simple steps:

 - Install Tabby with Homebrew
 - Bring up Tabby server locally